magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/design/global-style/index.md

 ### Font weights

 The Venia theme uses a limited set of font weights in its design.
-For optimal component performance, use no more than 3 font weight variations.
+For optimal performance in your components, use no more than 3 font weight variations.

-![Muli font weights][]{:width="350px"}
+![Muli font weights][]

-Venia uses the following weights:
+Venia uses the following weights in its design:

 | Common weight name | Value | Usage                                  |
 | ------------------ | ----- | -------------------------------------- |